Olywa/Onion/.github/ISSUE_TEMPLATE/bug-report--feature-requests-should-be-raised-in-the-discussions-tab-.md

 **Describe the bug**

-A clear and concise description of what the bug is
+Write here a clear and concise description of what the bug is

 **To Reproduce**

-Provide the steps to reproduce the behaviour:
+Provide here the steps to reproduce the behaviour:

 **Software (please complete the following information):**

  - Onion OS version: [e.g. 3.11.2]
- - Miyoo Firmware version [e.g. 0419]
+ - Miyoo Firmware version: [e.g. 0419]

 **Additional context**